Market Segmentation Trees: Methodology

 \subsubsection{Learning the Response Models}

 In what follows, we denote by $S_l \subseteq [n]$ the subset of training set observations which belong to leaf $l$ of the MST, and we designate by $f_l(y|p)$ the corresponding response model.
 Given a class $\mathcal{F}$ of response models, the goal is to find the response model $f_l \in \mathcal{F}$ which most accurately models the data $\{(p_i, y_i)\}_{i \in S_l}$.
-Specifically, our notion of model accuracy is captured by a loss function $\ell(p_i, y_i; f_l)$ which penalizes discrepancies between the observed response $y_i$ and the predicted response distribution $f_l(y|p_i)$.
-We assume that this loss function is \textit{additive}, i.e. the loss incurred on the entire training data should be interpreted as the sum of the prediction losses for each individual observation.
-Consequently, each response model is trained by solving the following empirical risk minimization problem:
+Specifically, our notion of model accuracy is captured by a loss function $\ell(p_i, y_i; f_l)$ which penalizes discrepancies between the observed response $y_i$ and the predicted response distribution $f_l(\cdot |p_i)$.
+We assume that this loss function is \textit{additive}, i.e., the loss incurred on the entire training data should be interpreted as the sum of the prediction losses for each individual observation.
+Each response model is trained by solving the following empirical risk minimization problem:

 To tailor our MST training algorithm to specific applications, the practitioner simply needs to specify a class of response models $\mathcal{F}$ and a loss function $\ell(p_i, y_i; f_l)$ for evaluating models $f_l \in \mathcal{F}$.
-Below are examples for how these would be defined for the CMT and IRT models:
+Below are examples for how these are defined for the CMT and IRT models:

 \begin{itemize} \item \textit{CMT}: The class of response models $\mathcal{F}$ are the set of MNL choice models characterized by coefficients $\beta \in \mathbb{R}^q$ that satisfy Eq. (\ref{eqn:mnl}).
 MNL models are typically trained using the loss function of negative log-likelihood, defined as $\ell(p_i, y_i; f_l) := - \log(f_l(y=y_i|p_i))$. \item \textit{IRT}: Since the response $y_i$ is binary, then without loss of generality we may identify $\mathcal{F}$ as a class of functions $f_l(p)$ estimating the probability of $y=1$ given the user belongs to segment (leaf) $l$.
 Isotonic regression fits a monotonically increasing function to the training data which minimizes mean squared error.
 Consequently, we define $\mathcal{F}$ as the set of all monotonically-increasing functions $f_l: \mathbb{R} \rightarrow [0,1]$, and the loss function is defined as $\ell(p_i, y_i; f_l) := \big(y_i - f_l(p_i)\big)^2$. \end{itemize}